Qsalman/Webpage-/README.md

-# things we learnd in HTML
+# Things we learnd in HTML
 ## How insrt an imge in our web page
 ## how we cuold add links in our Web pages
 ## how we can clone (copy) from our GitHib page